-- 1. Introduce the participants, cover administrative details, do a lottery, and hand out Strokes.
+- 1. Introduce the participants, review goals, do a lottery, and hand out "thanks."
 (10 minutes) - 2.
 Introduce the topic with a scene and then relate feelings to fear through the Feeling Thermometer.
 (10 minutes) - 3.
 Give a blank card to each youth.
 Have her/him write one fear of theirs on it.
 Collect cards, shuffle, and have them read the fears.
 (10 minutes)

 - 4. Do an extended physical relaxation.
 (15 minutes) - 5.
-Use a fear situations and have each person practice self-talk on those fears.
+Use fear situations and have each person practice self-talk on those fears.
 (15 minutes) - 6.
-Role play questioning the fears.
+Role play questioning the fears using the Fear Questions Scripts 1 and 2.
 (20 minutes) - 7.
 Practice beginning to problem solve a fear through brainstorming possible solutions.
 (20 minutes) - 8.
 Have youths imagine what they would say five years from now about how they survived these difficult times.
 (5 minutes) - 9.
 Announce the next session, set goals, and show appreciation of each other.
 (15 minutes)